shaple1987/DataCleaningCourseProject/codebook.md

-frequencyBodyGyroscope.std.X | Normalized standard deviation of frequency of body gyroscope signal in the X direction  | [-1,1] frequencyBodyGyroscope.std.Y | Normalized standard deviation of frequency of body gyroscope signal in the Y direction  | [-1,1] frequencyBodyGyroscope.std.Z | Normalized standard deviation of frequency of body gyroscope signal in the Z direction  | [-1,1] frequencyBodyAccelerationMagnitude.mean | Normalized mean value of the magnitude offrequency of body acceleration signal | [-1,1] frequencyBodyAccelerationMagnitude.std | Normalized standard deviation of the magnitude offrequency of body acceleration signal | [-1,1] frequencyBodyAccelerationJerkMagnitude.mean | Normalized mean value of the magnitude offrequency of body acceleration jerk signal | [-1,1] frequencyBodyAccelerationJerkMagnitude.std | Normalized standard deviation of the magnitude offrequency of body acceleration jerk signal | [-1,1] frequencyBodyGyroscopeMagnitude.mean | Normalized standard deviation of the magnitude offrequency of body gyroscope signal | [-1,1] frequencyBodyGyroscopeMagnitude.std | Normalized mean value of the magnitude offrequency of gravity gyroscope signal | [-1,1] frequencyBodyGyroscopeJerkMagnitude.mean | Normalized mean value of the magnitude offrequency of body gyroscope jerk signal | [-1,1] frequencyBodyGyroscopeJerkMagnitude.std | Normalized standard deviation of the magnitude offrequency of body gyroscope jerk signal | [-1,1]
+frequencyBodyGyroscope.std.X | Normalized standard deviation of frequency of body gyroscope signal in the X direction  | [-1,1] frequencyBodyGyroscope.std.Y | Normalized standard deviation of frequency of body gyroscope signal in the Y direction  | [-1,1] frequencyBodyGyroscope.std.Z | Normalized standard deviation of frequency of body gyroscope signal in the Z direction  | [-1,1] frequencyBodyAccelerationMagnitude.mean | Normalized mean value of the magnitude of frequency of body acceleration signal | [-1,1] frequencyBodyAccelerationMagnitude.std | Normalized standard deviation of the magnitude of frequency of body acceleration signal | [-1,1] frequencyBodyAccelerationJerkMagnitude.mean | Normalized mean value of the magnitude of frequency of body acceleration jerk signal | [-1,1] frequencyBodyAccelerationJerkMagnitude.std | Normalized standard deviation of the magnitude of frequency of body acceleration jerk signal | [-1,1] frequencyBodyGyroscopeMagnitude.mean | Normalized standard deviation of the magnitude of frequency of body gyroscope signal | [-1,1] frequencyBodyGyroscopeMagnitude.std | Normalized mean value of the magnitude of frequency of gravity gyroscope signal | [-1,1] frequencyBodyGyroscopeJerkMagnitude.mean | Normalized mean value of the magnitude of frequency of body gyroscope jerk signal | [-1,1] frequencyBodyGyroscopeJerkMagnitude.std | Normalized standard deviation of the magnitude of frequency of body gyroscope jerk signal | [-1,1]

 ### Note